Karndean Flooring Cost

 Waste Removal Cost

 If you need your old floor removed before a new Karndean floor can be fitted, you will also have to consider the cost of waste removal.
-To get rid of the old floor, tradespeople tend to charge around £3 – £5 per m².
+To get rid of the old floor, tradespeople tend to charge around £3 to £5 per m².

 Location of Property

 Where your property is located is also important, as this will determine the labour cost.
-For example, if you live in the middle of the countryside, you may have limited access to floor fitters so you might have to pay more for them to travel.
+For example, if you live in the middle of the countryside, you may have limited access to floor fitters, so you might have to pay more for them to travel.

 Ease of Access